Zellij: Zellij craftsmen

 Zellīj making is considered an art in itself.
 The art is transmitted from generation to generation by ma'alems (master craftsmen).
 A long training is required to implant the required skills and training usually starts at childhood.
 In Fez, craftsmen begin training between the ages of 6 and 14 and the average apprenticeship lasts approximately ten years, with many more years required to achieve the status of ma'alem.
 In 1993, the Moroccan government ratified the Convention on the Rights of the Child (CRC), abolishing the practice of employing children under 15 in work that is hazardous or impedes their education, but a 2019 study reports that the practice of training children has continued.
 Now young people learn zellīj making at one of the 58 artisan schools in Morocco.
 However, the interest in learning the craft is dropping.
-As of 2018, at an artisan school in Fez with 400 enrolled students only 7 students learn how to make zellīj.
+In 2018, 7 out of 400 students in Fez were enrolled to learn the art of making zellīj.